 This recipe is so easy that you will not even need to go to the Asian Market for any of the ingredients!
 You can find all these items at your local grocery store.
 Give it a try, I think it will easily be your new favorite easy Thai Chicken Larb recipe.
 A more traditional and not-so-easy recipe will come later.
 For now, this dish was my go-to dish for many of my food prep meals.
 Just leave the dry roasted rice out in an air-tight container until you are ready to have the salad again or the rice will expand and get soggy.

 How to Make Thai Chicken Salad, (Larb Gai)

 These are the fresh ingredients you'll need for this easy Larb Gai, Thai Chicken Salad.

-Start by pan frying the garlic in the oil over medium heat on the stove for a minute.
+Start by pan-frying the garlic in the oil over medium heat on the stove for a minute.
 Then add in the meat for about 15-20 minutes until the meat is slightly golden brown.
-If your meat starts to dry up to quickly, you can a couple of Tbsp of water to help bring the moisture back.
+If your meat starts to dry up to quickly, you can a couple of tablespoon of water to help bring the moisture back.
 Let the meat cool for 15-20 minutes after you are done cooking it.

 You can toast the uncooked rice after the meat is done or simultaneously, but I prefer to work on both at the same time.

 Now, while the rice and meat are cooling, chop up the herbs into a bowl, add the sauces and mix in well.

 Add in the meat and chili flakes and stir again.
 Adjust the taste here, you can add more fish sauce for salt or more lime for the fresh and tangy taste.
 Add the toasted rice last.
 Lightly stir it all together and serve.
 Note here* The toasted rice will soften and get soggy after some time.
 What you can do is add the rice into your individual serving bowl and save the rest for your leftovers.
 Enjoy!